Extra Questions for

 Question 31.

 How had revolutionaries spread their ideas in many European states after 1815.
+Explain with examples.

 Answer: